Doregon/tnpsh-wiki/cfw-hfw-mfw/ps3hen/README.md

 * Convert from CEX to DEX
 * Dump EID root key
 * Read HDD on PC
-* Running non-encrypted PS2 isos
+* Running non-encrypted PS2 ISOs
 * Use IDPSet
 * Use all features of reActPSN
   * activating games works